What is a swatting hoax?

-While these incidents have been determined to be fake, their impacts are very real, with schools enacting their lockdown protocols and local law enforcement responding as if the incident is credible.
-In some cases, concerned parents have arrived on-scene wanting to verify that the threats are false.
+While swatting hoaxes don’t involve actual threats, their impact on school safety is very real.
+Schools must enact their lockdown protocols and local law enforcement responds as if each incident is credible.
+In some cases, concerned parents have arrived on-scene, wanting to verify that the threats are false.

 How swatting hoaxes impact schools